waltr21/343/history-and-architecture/PITCHME.md

 The language needed to

-- be easy for non-tech students to use and learn-c
+- be easy for non-tech students to use and learn

 - be pleasant and friendly